wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FIntroduction to TDD.md

 			- setUp() and tearDown() are methods used to prepare and delete, respectively, the necessary objects in our tests
 				- It's a good idea to use them in your tests ;)
 		- ### Writing Test Assertions
-			-
+			- `$ nosetests --stop` tests the first test case only -
 			-
 			-